jportnik/languageReport/README.md

 ```

 ## The "langRep" task
+Will check language files and compare them to a 'master' language outputting the keys that do not have a translations in the non-master files
 ```shell
 grunt langRep -<options>
 ```
-where options is zip or sep
-zip: zips a the separate files
+#### Options
+#### -sep
-sep: separates the output by language (each file is a different language)
+Separates the output files of the langRep task into separate files, where each file is a different language
+#### -zip
+Like the separate option but also then zips the separate files into a zip file
 ```coffeescript
 langRep:
   lang: